confluentinc/ksql/docs-md/capacity-planning.md

     EMIT CHANGES;
 ```

-#### KSQL Provisioning
+#### ksqlDB Provisioning

 The example pageviews messages are under 256 bytes.
 For smaller
 messages, in this hypothetical environment, you can assume each 4-core
-KSQL server is CPU-bound at around 50 MB/s.
+ksqlDB Server is CPU-bound at around 50 MB/s.
 This throughput can be
-managed with a single KSQL server.
+managed with a single ksqlDB Server.
 For increased fault tolerance, you
 can run a second server.

 Project/Filter is stateless and therefore doesn't need to account for
 state store memory.
 8 GB are recommended for the Java heap space for
 record processing.

-KSQL uses the network to consume records from the Kafka input topic and
+ksqlDB uses the network to consume records from the {{ site.ak }} input topic
-produce records to the output topic.
+and produce records to the output topic.
 In this example query 50 MB/s are
 received.
 If you assume that 90 percent of the page views are meaningful,
 then you would produce 45 MB/s as output.

-#### Kafka Provisioning
+#### {{ site.ak }} Provisioning

-On the Kafka side you would need to provision for the additional
+On the {{ site.ak }} side you would need to provision for the additional
 production and consumption bandwidth as calculated above.
 Additionally,
 you would need to account for the output topic itself, which would add
 64 partitions to the Kafka cluster.